pudly/schmopera-hugo/content/articles/a-week-in-the-amphitheatre.md

 ---
-title: A week in the Amphitheatre
+title: "A week in the Amphitheatre"
 ---

 This week, the Free Concert Series in the Richard Bradshaw Amphitheatre featured up a selection of voice recitals that seemed to have a theme of "unusual music".